Should I Buy an Extended Warranty on a New Car?

 Some extended car warranties can last up to 10 years, although these are significantly more expensive.

-Can you purchase an extended auto warranty later?
+Can you cancel an extended warranty?

 Bottom line